Although there have always been rumors that Christopher Columbus was Jewish, this is the story of the first documented Jewish Americans.

 A sign on the door of a shop in a small town the day of President Kennedy’s funeral:

-In 2012, I adopted the portrait of Lucretia Mott on display at the National Portrait Gallery in Washington, D.C.
-Mott, abolitionist, suffragette and founder of Swarthmore College, established the Village of La Mott in Montgomery County PA where she donated the land and built homes for slaves escaping from the South through the Underground Railroad.
-La Mott is located in the former 154th Legislative District, where in my youth I was a candidate for the State Legislature.
+Ronnyjane Goldsmith’s affiliation with The National Portrait Gallery in Washington D.C. began in 2012 when she adopted the portrait of Lucretia Mott.
+Lucretia Mott, abolitionist, suffragette and founder of Swarthmore College, established the Village of La Mott in Montgomery County PA where Mott donated the land and built homes for slaves escaping from the South through the Underground Railroad.
+La Mott is located in the former 154th Legislative District, where in her youth, Goldsmith had been a candidate for the State Legislature.

-In January 2016, I adopted the portrait of Alexander Hamilton, one of the Founding Fathers of the United States and the first Secretary of the Treasury.
+In 2016, Goldsmith adopted the portrait of Alexander Hamilton, one of the Founding Fathers of the United States and the first Secretary of the Treasury.
 His image graces the front of the $10 bill.

 An Assasin, An Emperor’s Sister- in -Law and A Former King